 What is the Inflow ADHD App?

 Inflow is unique due to the many different types of support and resources for men with ADHD and women with ADHD.
 The self-paced modules are available in both audio and written formats, and there are also tools like journaling, key takeaways, brain hacks, and medication reminders.
-There are also live components to the app, including the co-working and hosted/moderated rooms, coaching, and even a section for community.
+There are also live components to the app, including the co-working and hosted/moderated rooms, and even a section for community.

 Inflow ADHD has a library full of resources designed using CBT for ADHD and is specifically for adults looking to manage their ADHD.
 There are various modules that are on topics like helping build healthy habits, becoming more organized and staying on-task, all the way to reducing impulsivity and managing your emotions.
 Each module includes a few lessons that are either audios to listen to or text-based to read.
 The library will show you upcoming new modules, modules that you have started, your current progress, as well as new modules you can enroll in.